Database Query Results : Magnetic Field Rotating, , ROS

 *ROS↓, RMF exposure can increase resistance to heat stress, reduce levels of ROS, affect intracellular calcium ion concentrations, and contribute to cell aging deceleration

-3499- MFrot, Rotating magnetic field delays human umbilical vein endothelial cell aging and prolongs the lifespan of Caenorhabditis elegans
+3499- MFrot, MF, Rotating magnetic field delays human umbilical vein endothelial cell aging and prolongs the lifespan of Caenorhabditis elegans

 - in-vitro, Nor, HUVECs